-The 9:00am service aspires to combine both the traditional and the contemporary aspects of Anglican worship.
+The 8:30am service aspires to combine both the traditional and the contemporary aspects of Anglican worship.
 It uses the beautiful New Zealand Prayer Book liturgy on screen.
-Worship is offered with a band which draws on the rich treasure of our worship tradition from hymns to contemporary worship songs.
-Many of those at the 9 am Congregation have been faithfully attending and serving this church for a number of years and have given this community in Christ a firm foundation, on which we can build for the future.
+Worship is offered with a band and traditional organ, which draws on the rich treasure of our worship tradition from hymns to contemporary worship songs.
+Many of those at the 8:30am congregation have been faithfully attending and serving this church for a number of years and have given this community in Christ a firm foundation on which we can build for the future.
 Children are welcome and a children’s ministry for Year 1- 6 is also provided in the hall.

 All Sunday morning services feature the same sermon, which is also recorded and available online.
 It’s also important to us that we celebrate the Church calendar journey and we gladly acknowledge that we are located within the bigger narrative of history and God’s story.

 This is a quieter communion service based on the New Zealand Anglican Prayer Book.
 It includes a brief reflective sermon and morning tea is served afterwards.
-Prayer for healing is offered on the second Wednesday of each month.
+Prayer for healing is offered at this service upon request.